 [t]he rule is that errors and irregularities in drain proceedings must be taken advantage of by certiorari, but an entire want of jurisdiction may be taken advantage of at any time.
 The drain commission had no jurisdiction to construct a sewer any more than to construct a Covert road. . . .
 The proceedings are void for want of jurisdiction.
-46
+[46]

-This case is similar to the proceedings in Lake Township.
-As in Lake Township, Woods has contended, successfully, that the proceedings were void for lack of statutory jurisdiction.
+This case is somewhat similar to the proceedings in Millar.
 As stated above, the Commission did not have statutory authority to issue a retroactive decision and its actions did not fall within its statutory authority.
-Therefore, the Commission's decision was void.

-This conclusion, however, does not end our inquiry.
-A collateral attack "is permissible only if the court never acquired jurisdiction over the persons or the subject matter." "[W[hile an error in the exercise of a court's jurisdiction is not subject to collateral attack, want of jurisdiction renders a judgment void."
-Thus, collateral attack is not permissible against any void decision; collateral attack is proper only against those decisions that are void because of a lack of personal or subject matter jurisdiction.
+This conclusion, however, still does not end our inquiry.
+A collateral attack "is permissible only if the court never acquired jurisdiction over the persons or the subject matter."
+In a somewhat analogous situation, the Supreme Court in Bowie v Arder held that "while an error in the exercise of a court's jurisdiction is not subject to collateral attack, want of jurisdiction renders a judgment void."
+Thus, collateral attack is proper only against those decisions that are void because of a lack of personal or subject-matter jurisdiction.

-A tribunal's subject matter jurisdiction depends on the kind of the case before it, not on the particular facts of the case:
+A tribunal's subject-matter jurisdiction depends on the kind of the case before it, not on the particular facts of the case:

 Jurisdiction of the subject matter is the right of the court to exercise judicial power over a class of cases, not the particular case before it; to exercise the abstract power to try a case of the kind or character of the one pending.
-The
+The question of jurisdiction does not depend on the truth or falsity of the charge, but upon its nature: it is determinable on the commencement, not at the conclusion, of the inquiry.
+Jurisdiction always depends on the allegations and never upon the facts.^[49]